Jordan says prince liaised with 'foreign parties' over plot to destabilise country | Politics

 Jordan says prince liaised with 'foreign parties' over plot to destabilise country

-Jordan's Deputy Prime Minister Ayman Safadi said on Sunday that King Abdullah's half-brother and former heir Prince Hamza had liaised with foreign parties over a plot to destabilise the country and had been under investigation for some time.
+The half-brother and former heir of Jordan's King Abdullah, Prince Hamza, liaised with foreign parties over a plot to destabilise the country and has been under investigation for some time, the deputy prime minister said on Sunday.
 On Saturday the military said it had issued a warning to the prince over actions targeting "security and stability" in the key U.S. ally.
 Prince Hamza later said he was under house arrest.
 Several high-profile figures were also detained.

-"The investigations had monitored interferences and communications with foreign parties over the right timing to destabilise Jordan," Safadi said.
+"The investigations had monitored interferences and communications with foreign parties over the right timing to destabilise Jordan," Ayman Safadi said in a televised news conference.
 These included a foreign intelligence agency contacting Prince Hamza's wife to organise a plane for the couple to leave Jordan, he said.

 "Initial investigations showed these activities and movements had reached a stage that directly affected the security and stability of the country, but his majesty decided it was best to talk directly to Prince Hamza, to deal with it within the family," he said.
-Safadi said efforts were underway to resolve the crisis within the royal family, but that Prince Hamza was not cooperative.
-"It's a break from the traditions and values of the Hashemite family," he said.
+Between 14 and 16 people had been arrested in connection with the plot, Safadi said.

 "What Prince Hamza said is repeatedly heard in the homes of every Jordanian," said Ahmad Hasan al Zoubi, a prominent columnist, on his Facebook account.
 "It's not a secret these same words are used every day in all homes."
 "The authorities should listen to the alarm bells rung from two different sources, from the people and from within the royal family about the real conditions of the country and prevailing corruption."

-Earlier, Hamza's mother Queen Noor, the widow of Jordan's late king, defended her son.
-"Praying that truth and justice will prevail for all the innocent victims of this wicked slander," she wrote on Twitter.
-"God bless and keep them safe."

 Safadi said the security services have asked for those involved in the plot be referred to the state security court.
-The state news agency said on Saturday that Bassem Awadallah, a U.S.-educated long-time confidant of the king who later became minister of finance and also advisor to Saudi Crown Prince Mohammed bin Salman, and royal family member Sharif Hassan Ben Zaid had been detained, along with others.
+The state news agency said on Saturday that Bassem Awadallah, a U.S.-educated long-time confidant of the king who later became minister of finance and advisor to Saudi Crown Prince Mohammed bin Salman, and royal family member Sharif Hassan Ben Zaid had been detained, among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)